TREGARON OLD SCHOOL SCHOOL REDEVELOPMENT - WHILEYN Y PORTHMYN

 Miller Research Ltd began by visiting the Old School site to get a better understanding of its size, layout and state of repair to help them in their understanding of what new uses the building might be suitable for.
 Miller Research Ltd then went on to consult with 12 local stakeholders including Ysgol Henry Richard, The Tregaron Family Centre, Cylch Caron and others.

-Following a poorly attended community consultation in November 2016, this a wider community consultation was undertaken by way of a questionnaire which was distributed both by hard copy handed out at various local events and online via Survey Monkey.
-There were a good number of responses with the overwhelming consensus being that the Old School building would be a good location for childcare.
+A wider community consultation was undertaken by way of a questionnaire, with an overwhelming consensus being that the Old School building would be a good location for childcare.
 In order to gain a better understanding of this feedback Miller Research issued a further questionnaire which was aimed at gathering information on the type of childcare that local people required.

 From the research carried out and interviews with local stake holders a draft report was created which set out for possibilities.
 Following lengthy discussions at a public meeting in June 2017 where the interim report was presented, those present felt that the best option for the site was for it to be sold and the proceeds of sale be used by the community for a venture which fitted with the trusts objectives.
 The overwhelming consensus was that the money be used to build a purpose built Meithrin facility on the Secondary School site.

 Following the public meeting Miller Research produced a final bilingual report detailing all of their findings and the outcome of the public meeting.
-The final report can be seen below. *INSERT REPORT AS AN ATTACHEMENT ON THE BOTTOM*
+The final report can be seen by clicking here.

 This project has received funding through the Welsh Government Rural Communities – Rural Development Programme 2014-2020, which is funded by the European Agricultural Fund for Rural Development and the Welsh Government.